laurenceyoon/how-to-organize-ismir/chairs-local-organization/README.md

 - 2025 decision: One-day shifts; role-specific (e.g., tech helpers).
 - Pros/Cons: One-day lowers commitment; multi provides continuity.
 - Recommendations: Match skills; provide training.

+#### 5.1) Additional Notes on Local Volunteer Collaboration

+Local Organization Chairs should work closely with both general volunteers and local volunteers who are familiar with the venue and its surroundings.
+These local members play a vital role in bridging communication between the professional event management company (PCO) and the ISMIR organizing team, especially in areas where detailed local context is essential.

+Typical domains requiring local volunteer involvement include:
+- Transportation guidance and venue navigation for attendees.
+- Stage and equipment management for music programs or jam sessions.
+- Presentation material management, including file handling and screen setup.
+- Slack or online communication support for quick issue resolution.

+From ISMIR 2025, a key lesson was the need for dedicated local volunteers to manage presentation materials.
+While session chairs and general volunteers supported timing and transitions, the actual handling of presentation files—downloading, format conversion (if needed), and last-minute adjustments—required trained local volunteers familiar with the AV setup and workflow with the PCO and technical staff.

 ### 6) Technical and Safety Logistics
 - Context: Ensure functional and safe environment.